GLASSHOUS3S/GLASSHOUS3S/README.md

 <p align="center">
 ┊ ꣑୧ BYI ! ꣑୧ ┊

- ꣑୧ Dyslexic , OSDD ( Freq fronters ; Francis/Max (Host, He/They) , Deimos (Co-host, He/Him) , iffy at keeping convos / Not great at Int first or convo starting , Frequent mood swings , Please use tonetags , Sometimes make kms jokes , Some of us are yappers, and the two main just so happen to be!   ꣑୧
+ ꣑୧ I use bro and dude alot on everyone... lmk if that bothers you!!
+Dyslexic , OSDD ( Freq fronters ; Francis/Max (Host, He/They) , Deimos (Co-host, He/Him) , iffy at keeping convos / Not great at Int first or convo starting , Frequent mood swings , Please use tonetags , Sometimes make kms jokes , Some of us are yappers, and the two main just so happen to be!   ꣑୧

  <p align="center">
 ┊ ꣑୧  INT ! ꣑୧ ┊